Climate activists spray British Treasury with fake blood | DW | 03.10.2019

 The British government has said it wants to achieve net zero carbon emissions by the year 2050, but Extinction Rebellion wants to reach that benchmark by 2025.

-London's Metropolitan Police said they'd arrested four people on suspicion of criminal damage.
+London's Metropolitan Police said four people were arrested on suspicion of criminal damage.

 Authorities were left puzzling over what to do with the fire engine that the group left behind, as the keys had been removed by the driver.

-Hundreds of Extinction Rebellion activists were arrested at previous protests in London earlier this year.
+Hundreds of Extinction Rebellion activists were arrested at protests in London earlier this year.

 The group plans to launch two weeks of climate protests in over 60 cities around the world starting on Monday.